circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2-experimental-translator.md

 `https://circleci.com/api/v1.1/project/github/bar/foo/config-translation`

-You can also optionally pass your `circle-token` directly and/or the `branch` you want to translate.
+If you are not logged in and hitting the endpoint in your browser you can pass your `circle-token` directly in the query string.
+You can also optionally pass the `branch` you want to translate (default is to use whatever your default branch is in your VCS, typically `master`).
 For instance, if you were to call this with `curl` for the above theoerical project (assuming you had your CircleCI API token in an environment variable called `CIRCLE_TOKEN` it might look like:

 ``` Shell
 curl https://circleci.com/api/v1.1/project/github/bar/foo/config-translation?circle-token=$CIRCLE_TOKEN&branch=develop